Chin Leng Lim

 • UNCITRAL Rules, various Far Eastern parties (cross-border finance)

-• Multi-party arbitration, UNCITRAL Rules, various Far Eastern and Caribbean parties (security over shares, assignment of a secured loan and guarantee)
+• UNCITRAL Rules, a multi-party arbitration involving various Far Eastern and Caribbean parties (security over shares, assignment of a secured loan and guarantee)

 • Institutional rules, various Far Eastern parties (international sale of goods)